-11.2 Question: At what point in time should the regulatory framework of a clinical trial switch from the Clinical Trials Directive to the Clinical Trials Regulation?
+11.3 Question: At what point in time should the regulatory framework of a clinical trial switch from the Clinical Trials Directive to the Clinical Trials Regulation?

-445. Answer: The possibility to switch the regulatory framework under which a clinical trial is conducted from the Directive to the Regulation should is open from the day of the entry into application of the Regulation (31/1/2022) till the end of the 3-year transitional period (i.e. until 30/1/2025), without the need to discontinue a clinical trial or put a trial on hold.
+469. Answer: The possibility to switch the regulatory framework under which a clinical trial is conducted from the Directive to the Regulation is open from the day of the entry into application of the Regulation (31/1/2022) till the end of the 3-year transitional period (i.e. until 30/1/2025), without the need to discontinue a clinical trial or put a trial on hold.
 Sponsors should however take into account the time necessary for completion of the authorisation procedure under Chapter 2 of the Clinical Trials Regulation and submit the application early enough before the end of the transitional period.

-11.3 Question: Should all trials be transitioned by 31/1/2025 ?
+11.4 Question: Should all trials be transitioned by 31/1/2025?

-- 446. Answer: No, transitioning to the CTR is only required for CTD trials which will have at least one site active in the EU on 30/01/2025.
-Trials authorised under the CTD that have the end of trial notified in all Member States (in line with the requirements of the CTD), will not need to be transitioned, even in the case where the global end of trial has not been reached yet. - 447.
-For CTD trials that do not transition to the CTR, the obligations for result reporting in EudraCT remain in place and accordingly, EudraCT will remain open for the submission of trial result summaries even after 31/01/2025. - 448.
-An application to transition a CTD trial only needs to be submitted to those MSC where the trial is ongoing, (i.e. active sites in that Member State on 30/1/2025).
+- 470. Answer: No, transitioning to the CTR is only required for CTD trials which will have at least one site active in the EU on 30/01/2025.
+Trials authorised under the CTD that have the end of trial notified in all Member States (in line with the requirements of the CTD), will not need to be transitioned, even in the case where the global end of trial has not been reached yet. - 471.
+Sponsors are encouraged to carefully assess the need to transition a trial in order to avoid unnecessary transition applications.
+For CTD trials that do not need to transition to the CTR, the obligations for result reporting in EudraCT remain in place and, accordingly, EudraCT will remain open for the submission of trial result summaries even after 31/01/2025.
+This also applies until further notice for non-EU paediatric trials.
+An application to transition a CTD trial only needs to be submitted to those Member States Concerned where the trial is ongoing (i.e. has active sites in that Member State on 30/1/2025).

-11.4 Question: What are the conditions for switching the regulatory framework of a trial from the clinical trials Directive to the Clinical Trials Regulation?
+11.5 Question: What are the conditions for switching the regulatory framework of a trial from the clinical trials Directive to the Clinical Trials Regulation?